MischaU8/yumyum/modelling/create-a-tangent-surface-tip_3xcQYQnb6uE.md

 Version: 1.1.25
 Uploaded: 2023-06-12

-To create a tangent surface for this face in relation to the circular portion of the mesh, select this face [[convert the selection to edges]] (`ctrl-2`).
+To create a tangent surface for this face in relation to the circular portion of the mesh, select this face [[convert the selection to edges]] (`Ctrl-2`).

-Press `shift-D` to create a curve.
+Press `Shift-D` to create a curve.

 Create a new line curve with [[tangency]], then extrude (`E`) the line to create a sheet.